-Decisions taken and orders issued by the Patent Office shall be subject to complaint to the Supreme Administration Court.
+Decisions made and orders issued by the Patent Office shall be subject to complaint to the administrative courts.

-- 1. A complaint remitted by the Supreme Administration Court for commenting on whether or not it is justified, the Patent Office shall refer to the Chamber of Appeals for examination. - 2.
-In the case referred to in paragraph (1), following the examination of the complaint by the Chamber of Appeals, the Patent Office shall either admit the complaint in whole or convey the reply to the complaint together with the files of the case to the Supreme Administration Court.
+- 1. The President of the Patent Office shall appoint an expert for examining whether or not the complaint lodged is justified. - 2.
+Following the examination of the complaint the Patent Office shall either admit the complaint in whole or convey the reply to the complaint together with the files of the case to the administrative court.

-In consequence of the complaint referred to in Article 248, execution of the decision or of the order may be suspended by the President of the Patent Office also where the suspension has not been effected by virtue of law or ordered by the Supreme Administration Court.
+In consequence of the complaint referred to in Article 248, execution of the decision or of the order may be suspended by the President of the Patent Office also where the suspension has not taken place by virtue of law or ordered by the administrative court.

 - 1. The Patent Office shall provide information on applications concerning inventions, utility models, industrial designs, trademarks, geographical indications or topographies of integrated circuits and shall make available application files, at each stage of proceedings, to: - (i) applicants and their representatives, - (ii) prosecution agencies and courts, on account of cases handled by them, - (iii) other persons, with the applicant's consent given in writing. - 2.
 After the expiry of the time limits within which information on the applications referred to in paragraph (1) may not be disclosed, the Patent Office may, at the request of a person having a legitimate interest, make accessible to that person the documents included in the application files. - 3.
 Any disclosure of any confidential information on an application and any act of making application files accessible for inspection shall be annotated in the application files concerned. - 4.
-Paragraphs (1)-(3) shall not apply to applications concerning secret inventions and secret utility models.

-5. Paragraphs (2) and (3) shall apply to applications concerning topographies of integrated circuits, subject to the reservations referred to in Article 207(2) and (3).
+Paragraphs (1)-(3) shall not apply to applications concerning secret inventions and secret utility models. - 5.
+Paragraphs (2) and (3) shall apply to applications concerning topographies of integrated circuits, subject to the reservations referred to in Article 207(2) and (3).

-Unless otherwise stipulated in this Law, the provisions of the Code of Administrative Procedure shall apply accordingly to proceedings before the Patent Office.
+Subject to Article 253, the provisions of the Code of Administrative Procedure shall apply accordingly to cases not regulated by this Law.

-- 1. The provisions of the Code of Administrative Procedure governing time limits for settling cases shall not apply to the processing of applications filed to obtain a patent, a right of protection or a right in registration. - 2.
-The provisions of the Code of Administrative Procedure governing resumption of proceedings or ascertainment of non-validity of a decision, shall not apply if the grounds for resumption of a proceeding or ascertainment of non-validity of a decision may be invoked in a dispute concerning invalidation of a granted patent, a right of protection or a right in registration.
+- 1. The provisions of the Code of Administrative Procedure governing time limits for settling cases shall not apply to the processing of applications filed to obtain a patent, a supplementary protection right, a right of protection or a right in registration. - 2.
+The provisions of the Code of Administrative Procedure governing resumption of proceedings or ascertainment of non-validity of a decision, shall not apply if the grounds for resumption of a proceeding or ascertainment of non-validity of a decision may be invoked in a dispute concerning invalidation of a granted patent, a supplementary protection right, a right of protection or a right in registration.

-Any final decision of the Patent Office, which terminates the proceedings and grossly violates law may be subject to complaint lodged by the President of the Patent Office, the General Prosecutor of the Republic of Poland and the Ombudsman to the Supreme Administration Court within a period of six months from the party being served with the decision.
+Any final decision of the Patent Office, which terminates the proceedings and grossly violates law may be subject to complaint lodged by the President of the Patent Office, the General Prosecutor of the Republic of Poland and the Ombudsman to the administrative court within a period of six months from the party being served with the decision.

-Title VII.
-Litigation Procedure →
+Title VII Litigation Procedure